-Yes this is one of the easier trails in Glacier National Park and great for kids.
-If you’re children are young, consider just going as far as they’d like to go.
-Even if you go the 10 minutes to Sun Point from the parking lot, the views are still worth it and great for very young children.
+Yes, this is one of the easier trails in Glacier National Park and great for kids.
+If your children are young, consider just going as far as they’d like to go.
+Even if you go 10 minutes to Sun Point from the parking lot, the views are still worth it and great for very young children.

-According to the Glacier National Park website, it’s a short hike, a 0.8 mile loop from the Sun Point Parking area.
-It can also be the short distance of 0.1 mile spur from the parking lot to Sun Point and then head back out.
+According to the Glacier National Park website, it’s a short hike, a 0.8-mile loop from the Sun Point Parking area.
+It can also be the short distance of a 0.1-mile spur from the parking lot to Sun Point and then head back out.
 Or you can extend the hike to all 3 waterfalls for a roundtrip of 6.5 miles.

 Morning is generally the best for the direction you’ll be heading.
 Catch the sunrise at Wild Goose Island, then head over to Sun Point for your hike.
-It can also be very beautiful in the evening as well with everything being well lit with alpen glow on your way back.
-However hiking in the late evening brings more chance of running into wildlife.
+It can also be very beautiful in the evening as well with everything being well lit with an alpen glow on your way back.
+However, hiking in the late evening brings more chances of running into wildlife.
 It’s always recommended to hike with bear spray in Glacier National Park.

 In the shortest option, 0.1 miles to Sun Point you will come to a stunning overlook where the vastness of Saint Mary Lake is all around you with rugged peaks surrounding it.
 If you add the extras to this trail you will also see up to 3 waterfalls as well.